A Frequentist Simulation-Based Inference Treatment of Sterile Neutrino Global Fits: Methods

 \subsection{Direct Amortized Neural Likelihood Ratio Estimation}

-In the following sections, we succinctly refer to the parameter space relevant for neutrino oscillation experiments as $(\sin^2 2 \theta, \Delta m^2) \equiv \theta$.
+In the following sections, we succinctly refer to the parameter space relevant for neutrino oscillation experiments as $\theta \equiv (\sin^2 2 \theta, \Delta m^2)$, in line with common notation in SBI literature (despite the clash with the mixing angle).
 A test statistic often chosen in a traditional Feldman-Cousins framework is the log-likelihood ratio

 with $\theta^*$ a best-fit point such as the \textit{maximum likelihood estimator} $\theta^* = \textrm{argmax}_\theta \mathbb{P} (\mathbf{x}| \theta)$.
 Given the computational intractability of a likelihood $\mathbb{P} (\mathbf{x}|\theta)$ for a global fit (or in some cases even for a single experiment), a procedure which can estimate the likelihood ratio in a faster amount of time would find utility.